-"Shall we go for a drink tonight?", "Totally!".
-How about tonight instead of a beer or a glass of wine, we have bubbly?
+"Shall we have a drink tonight?"
+"Absolutely!".
+And if tonight instead of having a beer or a glass of wine, how about having some bubbles ?
 For most people, sparkling wines are synonymous with celebration and have no place in everyday life.

-At Les Grappes, we crave bubbles every day and not just Champagne!
+At Les Grappes, we want bubbles every day and not only Champagne!
 Let's go for a little overview of sparkling wines in France.

 The different ways of making sparkling wines?

-There are so many different denominations that you get a little confused.
+There are so many different names that you get a little lost in it.
 Let's start by explaining the technical terms.